ngocuong0105/dendron-wiki/vault/engineering.algorithms.Misc.md

 ## Games on arbitrary graphs
 ## Sprague-Grundy theorem.
 Nim

+**Concept 1 (Impartial Game)**: Given a particular arrangement of the game board, if either player have exactly the same set of moves should he move first, and both players have exactly the same winning condition, then this game is called impartial game.
+For example, chess is not impartial because the players can control only their own pieces, and the [flip game II](https://leetcode.com/problems/flip-game-ii/) , on the other hand, is impartial.

+**Concept 2 (Normal Play vs Misere Play)**: If the winning condition of the game is that the opponent has no valid moves, then this game is said to follow the normal play convention; if, alternatively, the winning condition is that the player himself has no valid moves, then the game is a Misere game.
+Our +- [flip game II](https://leetcode.com/problems/flip-game-ii/) has apprently normal play.

+We consider impartial normal games.

+Such games can be completely described by a directed acyclic graph: the vertices are game states and the edges are transitions (moves).
+A vertex without outgoing edges is a losing vertex (a player who must make a move from this vertex loses).

+**Goal:** A state is winning if there is at least one transition to a losing state and is losing if there isn't at least one transition to a losing state.
+Our task is to classify the states of a given game.

+**Nim**
+There are several piles, each with several stones.
+In a move a player can take any positive number of stones from any one pile and throw them away.
+A player loses if they can't make a move, which happens when all the piles are empty.

+**Charles L. Bouton Theorem.** The current player has a winning strategy if and only if the xor-sum of the pile sizes is non-zero.

+Proof by induction.
+Induction step proves that if the current state is 0 then all other neighbour states are non zero.
+If the current state is non-zero you can always reach a zero state, consider the pile with the largest number of stones and consider is largest bit. (do xor tricks).

+**Colloraly.** Nim games are equivalent as long as the xor value is the same.

+Game of Nim can be reduced to game of one pile.

+**Sprague-Grundy theorem**
+This theorem proves the equivalence of impartial games and Nim.
+It reduces every impartial normal game to Nim.

+Let's consider a state $v$ of a two-player impartial game and let $\{v_{i},i = 1 \dots n\}$ be the states reachable from it.
+To this state $v$, we can assign a fully equivalent game of Nim with one pile of size $x$.
+The number is called the Grundy value or **nim-value** of state $v$. (this is the Game to Nim mapping)

+Find this number $x$ recursively:

+$x = mex(x_1, x_2, .... x_n)$

+where $mex$ is the minimum excluding function, e.g $mex([0,1,2,4,5]) = 3$

+Recursion base case is the end states where there are no possible moves and whoever turn it is they loose (nim-value equal to 0).

+**Recipe**
+To calculate the Grundy value of a given state you need to:
+1. Get all possible transitions from this state
+2. Each transition can lead to a sum of independent games (one game in the degenerate case).
+Calculate the Grundy value for each independent game and xor-sum them.
+Of course xor does nothing if there is just one game.
+3. After we calculated Grundy values for each transition we find the state's value as the $mex$ of these numbers.
+4. If the value is zero, then the current state is losing, otherwise it is winning.

+**Problems**

 - [flip game II](https://leetcode.com/problems/flip-game-ii/)
 ```Python
 # O(C_n) where C_n is n-th Catalan number